Florida Golf Course Reviews

 TPC Sawgrass, Dye's Valley Golf Course | TPC Sawgrass, Stadium Golf Course Review

-Streamsong Red Golf Course Overview: This is one of the two original golf courses carved out of former phosphate mines near Tampa Bay in Florida.
-Due to its location, some of the golf holes have a surreal quality to them.
+Streamsong Red Golf Course Overview: This is one of the two original golf courses carved out of former phosphate mines near (but not too near) Tampa Bay in Florida.
+Due to its location / genesis, some of the golf holes have a surreal quality to them.
 There are also a few other more "normal" holes but the experience is quite unique and some of the shot values throughout are very high and there are many shots that will likely cause the jitters.
+Coore/Crenshaw hit you in the mouth with one of the most daunting and memorable opening stretches in golf, with water in play on 6 of the first 7 holes.
+The back nine has less water and is far less memorable than the front nine, but plays a lot longer.
 The best golf holes are reviewed below:

-Streamsong Red Golf Course Hole 1: Although the front nine is not very long, the first hole of the day is very long.
-The tee shot is elevated, which helps from a distance perspective, but the golfer also has plenty of mistakes that can be made for the first shot of the day.
+Streamsong Red Golf Course Hole 1: Although the front nine is not particularly long, the first hole of the day is very long.
+The tee shot is elevated, which helps from a distance perspective, but the golfer also has plenty of mistakes that can be made for the first shot of the day with water on both sides of the fairway.
 If the player can hit a good drive, it will still be a long shot to an uphill green complex with a little bit of trouble on either side.

-Streamsong Red Golf Course Hole 1: Although the front nine is not very long, the first hole of the day is very long.
-The tee shot is elevated, which helps from a distance perspective, but the golfer also has plenty of mistakes that can be made for the first shot of the day.
+Streamsong Red Golf Course Hole 1: Although the front nine is not particularly long, the first hole of the day is very long.
+The tee shot is elevated, which helps from a distance perspective, but the golfer also has plenty of mistakes that can be made for the first shot of the day with water on both sides of the fairway.
 If the player can hit a good drive, it will still be a long shot to an uphill green complex with a little bit of trouble on either side.

 Streamsong Red Golf Course Hole 2: This dogleg right par five has an epic drive with water on all sides except long.
 Bombing a drive towards the far bunker, but staying short and right of it is ideal.
 If the drive can be managed, the rest of the hole is relatively accessible, with a long and narrow green complex.